NanoMapper/NanoMapper/README.md

       source.ApplyTo(target);
     }

-`NanoMapper.NET` **automagically** matches like-for-like properties based on names and property type covariance.
+NanoMapper **automagically** matches like-for-like properties based on names and property type covariance.

 > Note: Anonymous types are immutable and not supported as targets (yet) but can be used as source objects.